uzbit/wootrex-bio-api-docs/README.md

 The API accepts a JSON object containing the following:

 #### API
-A required string specifying which API is being requested.
+**api**: A required string specifying which API is being requested.
 Valid strings are: "oligo_design", "sequence_complexity", "sequence_design"

 #### Required Parameters
-**required_parameters**: A required JSON object containing all three of the following entries:
+**required_parameters**: A required JSON object containing the following entries:

 ###### Sequences
 **sequences**: A list of JSON objects of sequence records that include the following: